mashbash/rails_views_and_partials/README.md

   - Render method and options
   - layouts

-what is render doing?
+#Render

-When you call ‘render’ where does it look for files?
+- When you call ‘render’ where does it look for files?
-First it looks at which controller it exists in, it then goes to the views folder and looks for a view file with a corresponding file.
+  - First it looks at which controller it exists in, it then goes to the views folder and looks for a view file with a corresponding file.
-It renders the file that is called in
+  - It renders the file that is called in

-How does ‘render’ know if you you’re trying to render a partial or a view?

 Render has many permuations of arguments